Skip to content

 ICI-related ocular irAEs can occur in almost all areas of the eye.

-Anterior Segment/Ocular Surface
+Anterior Segment and Ocular Surface

 Anterior uveitis: Anterior chamber inflammatory cells and flare.
 Accounts for 30–40% of all ocular irAEs.
 Many cases respond to steroid eye drops7).